terry-yoon1205/pathfinder-py/CHECKINS.md

 **Timeline**

 We have completed everything as planned for check-in 3 except begin writing tests.
 We will get on that as soon as possible.

+*UPDATE*:
+Since the first user study, we have determined that finding unused variables/classes/functions is too simple and not particularly related to the purpose of the analysis - we will instead focus on detecting unreachable branches.
+We have also realized that the tool outputs that we presented to the users were too complex and not realistic to achieve using a code analyzer.
+We will aim to only provide the line numbers or ranges of numbers that are unreachable.